The City of Bengaluru

 Bengaluru, formerly Bangalore, is the capital city of Karnataka in South India.
 For several years, Bengaluru has been known as the greenest, most liberal and most forward-thinking city in the country.
 These attributes have propelled Bengaluru to the forefront of the tech industry boom in India, and it currently ranks as India’s most developed city and one of the world’s fastest growing urban areas.

 Home to an interesting blend of past and present, the city has earned several monikers such as the Pub Capital of India, Air Conditioned City, City of Gardens, and the Silicon Valley of India, being the centre of India’s IT industry.
-It has also earned the title of the most liveable city in India.
-Although Bengaluru may not have as many iconic attractions as the other major cities in India, the city does have a wonderful mix of nature, spirituality, culture, architecture, and history.
+Bengaluru also boasts of a wonderful mix of nature, spirituality, culture, architecture, and history.

-Despite not being a tourist city, Bengaluru is still a host to several popular attractions, which cater to diverse audiences.
+Bengaluru is a host to several popular attractions, which cater to diverse audiences.
 Amongst the popular tourist attractions are:

 Inspired by England’s Windsor Castle, the Bangalore Palace was built in 1887 by Chamaraja Wodeyar, one of the Maharajas of Mysore.
 This evocative palace has Tudor-style architecture, complete with fortified towers, arches, green lawns, and elegant woodcarvings in its interiors.
 The palace is still home to the royal family of Karnataka.